OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 `"--force-remove-manifest"`: Force uninstalls the `.vrmanifest`.
 This should be done every time the application is uninstalled.
 On Windows it is automatically done by the uninstaller.
 The program will exit early when this flag is set.

-In addition, the application can receive the command line arguments from the [Easylogging++ library](https://github.com/zuhd-org/easyloggingpp#application-arguments).

-<a name="logging_config"></a>
-## Logging Config

-The logging output of the [Easylogging++ library](https://github.com/zuhd-org/easyloggingpp#application-arguments) can be customized by placing a file called `logging.conf` in the directory of the binary.
-This should be considered for advanced users only and it is not recommended.

 <a name="preview_builds"></a>
 ## Preview builds

-If you want to try latest and greatest unreleased features, you can download latest from the CI (Continuous Integration) server for [Windows](https://ci.appveyor.com/project/icewind1991/openvr-advancedsettings/branch/master).
+If you want to try latest and greatest unreleased features, you can download the latest from the CI (Continuous Integration) server for [Windows](https://ci.appveyor.com/project/icewind1991/openvr-advancedsettings/branch/master).
 The Linux CI does not provide binary artifacts.

 These version are not stable and this should be considered for advanced users only.